deepujain/kiki/README.md

 ## Screenshots

-Below are screenshots of the main pages of the Crabbie application, showcasing its key features.
+Below are screenshots of the main pages of the Kiki application, showcasing its key features.

 ### Dashboard